Hang gliding 1975 part 2

 While most hang glider pilots flew standard Rogallos in 1975, in the USA several people attempted to improve on the basic idea.
 One was the Wills Wing Swallowtail with its reduced billow, cut-out trailing edge, and (in later versions) tip roach supported by radial battens.
 Other engineers tried different approaches to achieving improved performance.

 The Cirrus was actually the Windlord 4 created by Rich Finley.
 Like most Rogallos, it had no sail battens.
+Manta, of Oakland, California, manufactured an earlier incarnation of Finley’s Windlord and they continued to develop it.

 Chord-wise battens took extra time to rig and de-rig, but they reduced aerodynamic drag caused by sail flutter.
 This is the production Electra Flyer Cirrus.